aiberlin/SomBat_2020/HW/README.md

 // ToDo:
+- draw schematics of the 2 soldered boards
-- add 1 RGB LED to 3 GPIO pins of Raspi, write SC>OSC>Python code.
+- track wiring precisely - otherwise Python code needs to be adapted for each individual item. x [done] add 1 RGB LED to 3 GPIO pins of Raspi: pins [23, 24, 25] on Audio Bonnet
+- write SC>OSC>Python code for LED.
+    - solid color for Synth mode
+    - slowly blinking for Sample mode
+    - hsv cycle thru the synth list / sample list in the respective modes.

 # SomBat_2020
 ## Hardware overview